SiegeLord/SLConfig/README.md

                            SLCONFIG_STRING file, bool copy);
 ```

+Like [slc_load_nodes](#slc_load_nodes) but with a passed string instead of an
+external file.
+Note that the function may still perform file operations if the
+passed string has `#include` statements.

+_Arguments_:

+* _aggregate_ - an aggregate node
+* _filename_ - path to the file.
+This is only used for error reporting
+* _file_ - contents of the file to parse
+* _copy_ - whether to make a copy of the file string or just reference it

+_Returns_:

+`true` if the file was parsed successfully, `false` if there was an error.
+Possible errors include `aggregate` not being an aggregate or there being syntax
+errors in the file.

 ###slc_save_node
 ```c
 bool slc_save_node(SLCONFIG_NODE* node, SLCONFIG_STRING filename,
                    SLCONFIG_STRING line_end, SLCONFIG_STRING indentation);
 ```

+Saves a node to a file.
+Block comments are used for docstrings.
+Heredocs are
+used for strings that cannot be naked strings; naked strings are used
+otherwise.

+_Arguments_:

+* _node_ - any node.
+This doesn't have to be the root node
+* _filename_ - filename to save the node to
+* _line_end_ - string to append at the end of every statement.
+Can be empty
+* _indentation_ - string to prepend to statements for every level of
+indentation.
+Can be empty

+_Returns_:

+`true` if the node was saved successfully. `false` if there was an error with
+writing the file.

 ###slc_save_node_string
 ```c
 SLCONFIG_STRING slc_save_node_string(SLCONFIG_NODE* node, SLCONFIG_STRING line_end,
                                    SLCONFIG_STRING indentation);
 ```

+Like [slc_save_node](#slc_save_node) but with redirecting the output to a
+string.

+_Arguments_:

+* _node_ - any node.
+This doesn't have to be the root node
+* _line_end_ - string to append at the end of every statement.
+Can be empty
+* _indentation_ - string to prepend to statements for every level of
+indentation.
+Can be empty

+_Returns_:

+The string holding the representation of the passed node.
+This string is newly
+allocated and will need to be destroyed.

 ###slc_add_node
 ```c